 This blog post and podcast episode 16 is part 1 of 2 parts.
 In the next episode/blog post we finish our pilot skills discussion and Karlene shares her remarkable career story–one that spans eight airlines and numerous type ratings–and tell us about her two novels, Flight for Control and Flight for Safety.
-If you enjoy this podcast then please share it with your social media circles and forums.

 Mentioned in the Podcast

-- Flight to Success – Karlene’s blog
+- Flight to Success – Karlene’s blog and books

 - Autopilot & auto thrust – systems used to fly an airliner that reduce pilot workload

 - PAPIs (like pappies)- Precision Approach Path Indicator, lights next to a runway used by pilots to maintain the proper glide path to landing